jclouds/legacy-jclouds/sandbox/deltacloud/README.txt

 jclouds binding to deltacloud requires a minimum server version of 0.1.0.

+The identity and credential specified in jclouds will pass through deltacloud to the backend, such as gogrid.

 To install deltacloud, do the following:
   * OS/X and jruby
     # use homebrew or equiv to install jruby